leonrodenburg/ali-cli/README.md

 Supports listing of Customer Master Keys (CMK), encryption and decryption with and without data key.

 To see a list of supported commands, use `ali kms`.

+### <a name="mns"></a> Message Service (MNS)

+As the official Alibaba Cloud CLI has no support for Message Service, we decided that it would be nice to have support for it in Ali CLI.
+We currently support the following operations on queues and messages:

+- Creating a queue (`ali mns queue create --name NAME`)
+- Listing queues (`ali mns queue list`)
+- Getting queue attributes (`ali mns queue get --name NAME`)
+- Deleting a queue (`ali mns queue delete --name NAME`)

+- Sending a message (`echo '{"success": true}' | ali mns queue send-message --name NAME --message-body -`)
+- Receiving a single message (`ali mns queue receive-message --name NAME`)
+- Receiving a batch of messages (`ali mns queue receive-messages --name NAME --num-of-messages 10`)
+- Peeking at a message (`ali mns queue peek-message --name NAME`)
+- Peeking at a batch of messages (`ali mns queue peek-messages --name NAME --num-of-messages 10`)
+- Deleting a message from a queue (`ali mns queue delete-message --name NAME --handle RECEIPT_HANDLE`)

+Topics and subscriptions will be supported at a later point in time.

 ### <a name="ros"></a> Resource Orchestration Service (ROS)